SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Trajectory
 ------------------------------------

-For some example code on on topics dicussed here see the :ref:`example-02`.
+For some example code on on topics discussed here see the :ref:`example-02`.

 The :class:`~pypet.trajectory.Trajectory` is the standard container for all results and parameters